 Will the weakening Canadian dollar fall further?
-Market participants will be watching price movements during U.S. trading hours.
+All eyes are on price movements during U.S. trading hours.

 08.01.2026